 Georgia Public Broadcasting

-Los Angeles native Teya Ryan was named president and CEO of GPB Media—the fourth-largest public broadcasting system in the country, counting nine television stations and 19 radio stations—in 2009.
+Los Angeles native Teya Ryan was named CEO of GPB Media—the fourth-largest public broadcasting system in the country, counting nine television stations and 19 radio stations—in 2009.
 Her experience includes roles in broadcast management, production, and content creation.
-Previously she was executive vice president for three CNN networks: CNN, CNN Headline News, and CNN U.S. Ryan is cochair of the Georgia Literacy Commission and a member of the board of councillors of the Carter Center.
+Previously, she was executive vice president for three CNN networks: CNN, CNN Headline News, and CNN U.S. Ryan is cochair of the Georgia Literacy Commission and a member of the board of councillors of the Carter Center.

 Education: University of California, Berkeley